 The selected remedy is a Track 2: Restricted use with generic soil cleanup objectives remedy.

-The selected remedy is referred to as the Full Excavation with Vapor Mitigation remedy.
+The selected remedy is referred to as the Excavation and Groundwater Treatment remedy.

 The elements of the selected remedy, as shown in Figure 2, are as follows: